AguaClara/Textbook/Acid_Neutralizing_Capacity/Acid_Neutralizing_Capacity.rst

 The ANC for a typical carbonate-containing sample is defined as:

 .. math::
+    :label: eq_ANC_definition

     ANC = [HCO_3^-]+2[CO_3^{-2} ]+{[OH}^{-} ] - [H^+]

-This equation can be derived from a charge balance if ANC is considered to be the cation contributed by a strong base titrant and if other ions present do not contribute significantly.
+Equation :eq:`eq_ANC_definition` can be derived from a charge balance if ANC is considered to be the cation contributed by a strong base titrant and if other ions present do not contribute significantly.

 Determination of ANC or alkalinity involves determination of an equivalence point by titration with a strong acid.
 The equivalence point is defined as the point in the titration where titrant volume that has been added equals the "equivalent" volume (:math:`V_e`).
 The equivalent volume is defined as: